hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 where again only estimates at the final iteration are physical, i.e., when :math:`\tau=\beta`.
 Note that the estimates do not contain a Madelung constant.

+.. [review] - JSS: citation to preprint once available.

 The initiator approximation can significantly extend the range of applicability of dmqmc but is somewhat experimental.
-See the options, inparticular `initiator_level` in the manual for more discussion.
+See the options, in particular ``initiator_level`` in the manual for more discussion.
 The user should ensure results are meaningful by comparing answers at various walker populations.